-At year-end Radius Credit Union is now down to 6 bare lots in the Moose Jaw Condo development.
-We were able to sell the three remaining condos in 2021.
-We were also able to sell the foreclosed property held in Torquay.
-The house in Radville was moved into a rental property and now has a sale agreement that closes in June of 2022.
-The 6 lots in Moose Jaw are now listed with a realtor.
-Total amount in foreclosed property at year end was \$410,363.00.
-We are hopeful to have the lots sold as well as conclusion with our insurance claim completed this year.
+At year-end Radius Credit Union is now down to 5 bare lots in the Moose Jaw Condo development.
+We currently have these listed for sale with a realtor in Moose Jaw.
+Total amount in foreclosed property at year end was just under \$240,000.00.
+We are hopeful to have the lots sold as well as conclusion with the insurance claim completed this year.